The Rocking Horse Winner (film)

+The Rocking Horse Winner is a 1949 British fantasy film directed by Anthony Pellisier and starring Valerie Hobson, John Howard Davies and Ronald Squire.
+It was written by Pellisier as an adaptation of the 1926 D. H. Lawrence short story The Rocking-Horse Winner.
+A young boy can pick winners in horse races with life-changing accuracy.

 Plot

 The upper middle-class Grahame family are beset by money troubles, because of the lavish tastes of Hester who spends far more than their income.
 Her husband responds by gambling at cards, but just loses more money.
 Her elder brother Oscar bails her out several times but warns that he will not do so in future.
 Meanwhile her son Paul strikes up a friendship with Bassett, the new handyman and a former jockey.
 Paul is delighted when he receives a rocking horse for Christmas and shortly afterwards a whip.
 Concerns about the family's finances and his mother's unhappiness and lack of luck begin to affect Paul who is convinced that the house is whispering about them.
 He is seen riding his rocking horse in a total frenzy, terrifying his younger sisters.

 Convinced that he is lucky, Paul asks Bassett to place a small wager on a horse.
 Proving to be able to pick winners consistently, which he claims to discover while riding his rocking horse, he forms a secret syndicate with Bassett and his uncle which is soon thousands of pounds in profit.
 Meanwhile, Hester is struggling with bailiffs and forced to pawn clothes.
 Desperate to help his mother, Paul agrees that thousands of pounds be given to his mother without her knowing its true source.
 They pretend this is an inheritance from a distant relative.

 Rather than making her happier, Hester becomes even more driven in her reckless spending.
 Then Paul's apparent gift at picking winners vanishes, and the syndicate loses most of its winnings.
 Convinced that everything rides on choosing the victor for the Derby, Paul frantically rides on his horse.
 Eventually he cries out "Malabar" before suffering a seizure.
 Bassett places the money on the horse, in line with Paul's instructions, and wins £70,000.
 Shortly after the stricken boy is told of this, he reconnects with his mother telling her that he was 'lucky' and then dies.
 A distraught Hester instructs Bassett to burn the rocking horse, which he does, and also the money, which he refuses to do, stating he will give it to the family solicitor to find some good to do with it, as Paul would have wanted.